 Functionalities Without the Plugin

-If you don’t partner with an agency for your WordPress build, you might not know about some hidden features in the core of WordPress that can help you achieve the desired functionality without using a plugin.
+If you don’t partner with an agency for your WordPress build, you might not know about some hidden features in the core of WordPress that can help you achieve great website functionality without using a plugin.
 We like to call them, “small hidden treasures”, in the WordPress Core.

 These “treasures” can help you add the desired functionality you need or find a fitting workaround to achieve the results you are looking for.